digital-york/dlib-migration-tools/README.md

   *class to take hash from the above and create csv output from unnormalised data (could maybe do this as name:value pairs).
 Takes file_doc as input parameter to specify where to write csv file.
   *overall task tying the above together.  task takes an output location as a parameter, and sets a default if no parameter set.
 Then calls the metadata extraction task and feeds the output hash to the csv creator

   TO RUN METADATA EXTRACTION
-  to run on a single file
+  to run as a batch task on a flat folder containing foxml files only

-  call rake metadata_extraction_tasks:run_metadata_collection[<"/path/to/file">,<SCOPE OF DS EXTRACTION*>,<"/path_to_output_location">]
+rake metadata_extraction_tasks:run_metadata_collection_for_folder[</path/to/folder>,<full|dc|dc_plus_content_location>,</path_to_output_location>]
   *where SCOPE OF DS EXTRACTION will be either 'full' or 'ds'.
-  'full' returns essential metadata for dublin core, acl, rels ext and the location of the main exam paper file. 'ds' return the dublin core metadata only the output is in the form of a csv file. the path_to_output_location is an optional parameter which defaults to dlib-migration-tools/tmp  the name of the file is not at present configurable and is exam_papers_key_metadata.csv. there is still much to be done!
+  'full' returns essential metadata for dublin core, acl, rels ext and the location of the main exam paper file. 'ds' return the dublin core metadata only, dc_plus_content_location returns dublin core plus all the content locations (ie the actual exam paper pdfs plus associated files) the output is in the form of a csv file. the path_to_output_location is an optional parameter which defaults to dlib-migration-tools/tmp  the name of the file is not at present configurable and is exam_papers_key_metadata.csv.

-  to run as a batch task on a flat folder containing foxml files only rake metadata_extraction_tasks:run_metadata_collection_for_folder[<"/path/to/folder">,<"/path/to/file">,<full|dc>,<"/path_to_output_location">]